Internet-Draft ACVP ConditioningComponents November 2024

 revision Protocol test revision selected string

-testGroups Array of test groups containing test data, see Section 9 array
+testGroups Array of test group JSON objects, which are defined in Section 9 array

 An example of this would look like this